 Diseases of the anal glands

 Anal glands may also become infected and abscess.
 Bacteria make their way into the glands, probably through the ducts.
-This is a very painful condition, and the first sign you may see is that the animal attempts to bite or scratch when you touch the area near the tail.
+This is a very painful condition and should be treated promptly.

 Treatment and prevention